OperationSpark/high-school-prep/intro-to-javascript.md

 ##2.
 Complete Intro to JS: Drawing & Animation

-Watch all the videos and complete all the coding exercises, and you'll be on well your way to being a rock start coder!
+Watch all the videos and complete all the coding exercises, and you'll be on well your way to being a rock star coder!

 https://www.khanacademy.org/computing/computer-programming/programming

-Little know fact: The guy who started Khan Academy, Sal Khan, is from Metairie!
+Little known fact: The guy who started Khan Academy, Sal Khan, is from Metairie!